newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 - Because of React's class components, it will contribute to improve your OOP knowledge : you'll be writing a certain amount of  `this.state.myStuff`, `this.setState({ key : value })`, `this.state.otherStuff`, `this.myMethod`, `this.otherMethodOfMine`...
 - faster then you know you will spend your time destructuring the state (it sounds so complicated now but trust me it is so simple once you are within React).
 Also, you will have to use the spread operator `...`😬 all the time!
 Check this out: `[...array]` is the same as `array.slice()` and  `.slice()` is the array method to *make a copy* of an array.
 You'll need it a lot in React, to change/update a state!
+You'll learn that **the state is immutable** (you canNOT change it dorectly like that), so you HAVE to make a *copy* of it (with the... spread operator 😋), update the copy as you want and paste the updated copy (like a copy/paste really!)
+- Be sure of that: your JS knowledge with seriously incresase or strengthen by learning React!

-Today i'm so unimpressed by the spread operator and i'm destructuring the shht out of everything!😂 And it's only been 2 weeks of learning sofar!
+Today i'm so unimpressed by the spread operator and i'm destructuring the shht out of everything!😂 And it's only been 2 full weeks of learning sofar!
 You can do it too, for real.
+Just take your time, to each his/her own pace.

 **Get quicker to the goal of finding a junior dev job!**

-Let's be honest: React is used by many companies.
+Let's be honest: React is very popular on the job market.
 I think the sooner you jump into learning it, the better.
-You'll HAVE TO learn JavaScript either way!
+You HAVE TO learn JavaScript either way!
 So why not do it with React?
 2 stones 1 bird.
-But poor bird😢 so 1 stone 2 ricochets (or more than 2 actually😉 ) Awesome!
+But poor bird😢 so 1 stone 2 ricochets (or more than 2!😉 )

-**Use of many great libraries, dependancies**
+**Discovery of many great libraries, dependancies**

+Also, React comes in with a plethora of tools, libraries, dependencies which is also very good for you to try, it will make you feel more at ease with *development*.
-From *webpack* to bundle the project to *react-bootstrap* or *material-UI* for layout, *react-spring* for animations, *styled.components* or *emotion* to write CSS in JS a certain way (very cool!) and the list goes on!
+From *webpack* to bundle the project to *react-bootstrap* or *material-UI* for layout, *react-spring* for animations, *styled.components* or *emotion* to write CSS- in-JS (very cool!) and the list goes on!
-This is how i quickly came to a real understanding of what it means to BUILD projects.
+This is how i quickly came to a real understanding almost awakening of what it means to BUILD projects.

 <a name="5"></a>
 ## You ARE ready to start! 👊🏾